 Then there was farming and animal husbandry (with at least one milk cow and plenty of chickens), hunting and fishing, and gathering berries (cranberries, raspberries, and blueberries) to keep them occupied.
 Somehow, the keepers still managed to find time for family, religion, and games.

 While at Libby there were few conflicts, as the Wass family wasn’t very close to the other families.
 There were no joint meals, socializing, picnics, or holidays, but they did play baseball after dinner.
 There was also a swimming hole that the men dynamited out of the rock.
 The sun would warm the captured seawater, making it a pleasant place for the children and adults alike.

 In the late 1800s, Libby Island’s keepers became wardens, helping the American Ornithologist Union save the lives of sea birds, whose numbers were being depleted for their eggs and feathers.
 Today, the roles have reversed.
-Libby Island Light was transferred to the Maine Coastal Islands National Wildlife Refuge in 1998, and now the keepers of the birds care for what remains of the station.
+Libby Island Lighthouse was transferred to the Maine Coastal Islands National Wildlife Refuge in 1998, and now the keepers of the birds care for what remains of the station.